tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 __ cxcmd:isolde\ sim\ stop

-This automatically reverts to the default all-atom display.
+This automatically reverts to the default all-atom display (or more precisely, the way you had the atoms displayed before the simulation started).

 Looking closely at the offending region of chain G reveals part of the problem: while the two helices spanning residues 304-354 don't appear to change